Huskyeder/stackato-doc/admin/server/upgrade.rst

   $ kato node upgrade --update-kato

-This makes the ``--download-only`` option is available for the next command.
+This ensures the ``--download-only`` option is available for the next command.

 To start the download::